 The University of Louisville annually awards ten students who demonstrate an interest in undergraduate research in their respective fields with the Grawemeyer Scholarship.
-The program is open to high school graduates with a minimum 3.5 GPA and a 31 ACT or 1390 SAT.
+The program is open to high school graduates with a minimum 3.5 GPA with an interest in faculty-supervised research and creative activity.
 Recipients are involved in a program of civic and cultural engagement in Metro Louisville.
 Recipients are also encouraged to do undergraduate research with faculty.

 The program facilitates the connections necessary to get started on undergraduate research projects.
-Scholarship recipients will receive full in-state tuition plus a $8,000 per year educational allowance to cover other university expenses.
+Scholarship recipients will receive $22,000 (in-state students) or $28,000 (out-of-state students).
 As a part of their scholarship, students will have the opportunity to attend the awards banquet where these esteemed Grawemeyer Award recipients are named for their innovative ideas and research.

 - Two essays based on the following prompts: